Treaty of Trianon: Criticism of the 1910 census

 The census of 1910 classified the residents of the Kingdom of Hungary by their native languages and religions, so it presents the preferred language of the individual, which may or may not correspond to the individual's ethnic identity.
 To make the situation even more complex, in the multilingual kingdom there were territories with ethnically mixed populations where people spoke two or even three languages natively.
 For example, in the territory what is today Slovakia (then part of Upper Hungary) 18% of the Slovaks, 33% of the Hungarians and 65% of the Germans were bilingual.
 In addition, 21% of the Germans spoke both Slovak and Hungarian beside German.
 These reasons are ground for debate about the accuracy of the census.

 While several demographers (David W. Paul, Peter Hanak, László Katus) state that the outcome of the census is reasonably accurate (assuming that it is also properly interpreted), others believe that the 1910 census was manipulated by exaggerating the percentage of the speakers of Hungarian, pointing to the discrepancy between an improbably high growth of the Hungarian-speaking population and the decrease of percentual participation of speakers of other languages through Magyarization in the late 19th century.
 For example, the 1921 census in Czechoslovakia (only one year after the Treaty of Trianon) shows 21% Hungarians in Slovakia, compared to 30% based on 1910 census.

 Some Slovak demographers (such as Ján Svetoň and Julius Mesaros) dispute the result of every pre-war census.
 Owen Johnson, an American historian, accepts the numbers of the earlier censuses up to the one in 1900, according to which the proportion of the Hungarians was 51.4%, but he neglects the 1910 census as he thinks the changes since the last census are too big.
 It is also argued that there were different results in previous censuses in the Kingdom of Hungary and subsequent censuses in the new states.
 Considering the size of discrepancies, some demographers are on the opinion that these censuses were somewhat biased in the favour of the respective ruling nation.

 Distribution of the non-Hungarian and Hungarian populations

 The number of non-Hungarian and Hungarian communities in the different areas based on the census data of 1910 (in this, people were not directly asked about their ethnicity, but about their native language).
-The present day location of each area is given in parenthesis.
+The present day location of each area is given in parentheses.

-According to another source, population distribution in 1910 looked as follows: